 The simulator curriculum plays an important role in the success of skill centers and in resident learning.
 A number of publications have demonstrated the importance of structured VR training curriculum and suggest that training within a proficiency-based virtual reality curriculum may reduce errors during real surgical procedures.

-3D Systems is very proud to work in collaboration with key leaders in medical education and surgery to provide our worldwide customers with well thought out curricula.
+Surgical Science is very proud to work in collaboration with key leaders in medical education and surgery to provide our worldwide customers with well thought out curricula.
 Within these, the simulator serves as a tool for delivering a learning experience.
 The curricula are intended to enhance learner motivation for an enjoyable, effective and efficient way of acquiring new skills using simulators.
 The following LAP Mentor™ curricula are suitable for all surgical specialties involving laparoscopic procedures, with a special focus on general surgery, bariatric surgery, gynecology and patient safety for OR nurses:

 - General Surgery Training Curricula